Board of Directors

 Independent Director

-Julien R. Mininberg is a business executive with extensive retail and marketing experience in consumer goods.
+Julien R. Mininberg is a business executive with extensive experience in consumer goods.
 He joined the SpartanNash Board of Directors in February 2022.
-Mininberg brings a 31-year track record of building market-leading multinational brands and businesses, transforming organizations and culture, operating expertise and seasoned leadership skills.
+Mr. Mininberg brings a 32-year track record of building market-leading multinational brands and businesses, transforming organizations and culture, operating expertise, and seasoned leadership skills.
+Mr. Mininberg serves on the Company’s Compensation and Nominating and Corporate Governance Committees.

-Mininberg currently serves as a director of Helen of Troy Limited.
-He also serves on the Board of Advisors for Yale School of Management, has been President of its global alumni association Board of Directors, and was recently recognized with Yale Alumni Association’s 2021 Leadership Award.
+Mr. Mininberg currently serves as a director of Helen of Troy Limited.
+He also serves on the Board of Advisors for Yale School of Management and is past President of the school’s Alumni Association.
+In 2021, he was recognized with Yale Alumni Association’s Leadership Award.
+Mr. Mininberg also served as Vice Chairman of the American Chamber of Commerce’s Board of Directors in Guatemala from 2003 to 2005.

-Mininberg’s qualifications as a director include his 31-year track record of building market-leading multinational brands and organizations, very strong operational and financial expertise, and seasoned leadership skills.
+Mr. Mininberg’s qualifications as a director include his 32-year track record of building market-leading multinational brands and organizations, proven operational and financial expertise, and seasoned leadership skills.

 Jaymin B. Patel

 Jaymin B. Patel joined the SpartanNash Board of Directors in February 2022.
-Patel is a proven leader with more than 30 years of high-performance global operating experience in technology led gaming, consumer goods and large-scale distribution/supply chain and manufacturing related businesses.
+Mr. Patel is a proven leader with more than 30 years of high-performance global operating experience in technology led gaming, consumer goods, large-scale distribution/supply chain, and manufacturing related businesses.
+He presently chairs the Nominating and Corporate Governance Committee of SpartanNash.
+As chair of this Committee, Mr. Patel oversees compliance with the Company’s corporate governance policy and practices; shareholder engagement; Board composition and refreshment; directors’ evaluation and compensation; and the Company’s ESG framework, sustainability targets, disclosures, and periodic reports from management on progress against goals and targets.
+He also serves on the Company’s Audit Committee.

-From 2015 to 2018, Patel was Chief Executive Officer and director of Brightstar Corporation, a global wireless device services company backed by Softbank (during that time).
-For more than two decades, he served in various executive and financial leadership roles at GTECH (now IGT), including as President and Chief Executive Officer of GTECH Corporation, from 2007 to 2015, and as Senior Vice President and Chief Financial Officer of the publicly traded GTECH Holdings Corporation from 2000 to 2006.
+Mr. Patel has served as the Executive Chairman of Perennial Climate, Inc. (formerly known as Cloud Agronomics Inc.), a leading platform for soil carbon measurement using remote sensing technologies to underpin carbon credit offset markets, since 2019.
+From 2015 to 2018, Mr. Patel was Chief Executive Officer and director of Brightstar Corporation, a global wireless device services company backed by Softbank (during that time).
+For more than two decades, he served in various executive and financial leadership roles at GTECH (now IGT), including as President and Chief Executive Officer of GTECH Corporation, from 2007 to 2015, and as Senior Vice President and Chief Financial Officer of the publicly traded GTECH Holdings Corporation (NYSE) from 2000 to 2006.

-Patel currently serves as an independent director of Bally’s Corporation and as a director of Clarim Acquisition Corp.
-In addition, he serves on the Board of Rip Van, an innovative low sugar food snacking business.
-Patel is also Chairman of the Foundation Board of the Community College of Rhode Island.
+Mr. Patel currently serves as an independent director on the Board of Directors of Brown & Brown, Inc. (NYSE), a leading insurance brokerage firm, and Bally’s Corporation (NYSE), a world leader entertainment company.
+He also serves on the Board of Rip Van, an innovative low sugar food snacking business, and on other private company boards.
+Mr. Patel is the Chairman of the Foundation Board of the Community College of Rhode Island.
+He previously served on the Willis Tower Watson board from 2013 through 2022.

-Patel’s qualifications as a director include his long record of leadership with consistently driven high performance within the technology sector, as well as strong supply chain experience.
+Mr. Patel’s qualifications as a director include his long record of leadership with consistently driven high performance within the technology sector, as well as strong supply chain experience, sophisticated business and financial acumen.
+Mr. Patel has been designated an Audit Committee financial expert supported by his experience overseeing a principal financial or accounting officer, controller, auditors and public accountants.

 Maj.
 Gen. (Ret.)
 Hawthorne L. Proctor